biril/backbone-faux-server/README.md

 Note that the `url` property is used, as it normally would in any scenario involving a remote server.

-Continue by defining routes on the faux-server, to handle model syncing.
+Continue by defining routes on the faux-server, to handle Model syncing as needed.
 Every route defines a mapping from a Model(or Collection)-URL & sync-method (as defined in the context of HTTP (POST, GET, PUT, DELETE)) to some specific handler (callback):

 `<model-URL, sync-method> → handler`

-For example, to handle the creation of a Book, define a route that maps the `<"library-app/books", "POST">` pair to a handler, like so:
+For example, to handle the creation of a Book (`Books.create(..)`), define a route that maps the `<"library-app/books", "POST">` pair to a handler, like so:

 ```javascript
 fauxServer.addRoute("createBook", "library-app/books", "POST", function (context) {